Skip to content

 s2s request "add rate limiting to the API"

-The orchestrator classifies the intent, selects the minimum stage route, creates a Change and Spec, and updates live.md with the route and first stage.
-The output tells you exactly which command to run next.
+The orchestrator classifies the intent against nine possible types (new feature, bug fix, investigation, refinement, hotfix, and others), selects the minimum stage route, creates the Change and Spec records, and updates live.md with the route and the first stage to run.

 Terminal window